OpenTranslationBible/open-bible/en-GB/43.John/md/john-09.md

 ## John 9:33

-If this man were not from God, He could do nothing.”
+If this man were not from God, He would be unable to do anything.”

 ## John 9:34